 See perfectly preserved male and female giant squids, a jaw-dropping replica of a whale, and the vivid ecosystem of a living coral reef in the Sant Ocean Hall, the museum's largest exhibit.
 Tours are offered weekends at 11 and 2.
 The Ocean Explorer Theater stimulates a dive into the depths of the sea.

-Drool over the jewels of the National Gem Collection in the Janet Annenberg Hooker Hall of Geology, Gems and Minerals: Marie Antoinette's earrings; the 77-carat Cindy Chao Royal Butterfly Brooch; and the Hope Diamond, a rare 45.52-carat blue gem donated by Harry Winston in 1958 and said to be cursed.
+Drool over the National Gem Collection in the Janet Annenberg Hooker Hall of Geology, Gems and Minerals, including Marie Antoinette's earrings, the 77-carat Cindy Chao Royal Butterfly Brooch, and the Hope Diamond—a rare 45.52-carat blue gem donated by Harry Winston in 1958 and said to be cursed.

 The IMAX theater shows two- and three-dimensional natural history films throughout the day.
 Buy advance tickets at the box office when you arrive, then tour the museum.

 The Butterfly Pavilion makes a great photo op.
 Timed tickets sell out fast—buy them in advance online or when you arrive.
 The pavilion is free on Tuesday, but still requires a timed ticket.